fetchai/colearn/docs/examples.md

   Uses the `PytorchLearner` helper class.
 ### Xray
   A binary classification task that requires predicting pneumonia from images of chest X-rays.
-  The data need to be downloaded from [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)
+  The data need to be downloaded from [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia), and the data directory passed in with the flag `--data_dir`

 * [xray_keras]({{ repo_root }}/examples/keras_xray.py).
   Uses the `KerasLearner` helper class.